anotherRedbeard/dotnet-console-create-sas/README.md

 - **Azure Subscription**
 - **This repo cloned in your own GitHub repo**
 - **Storage Account with a container**
+  - You will get the ConnectionString from this storage account to be used in the `appsettings.json` file

 ### Running Options